ocindev/rest-cars/README.md

 The application is mainly written in C++ and uses a embedded web server called mongoose (https://github.com/cesanta/mongoose).

-For future implementation of functions you can take a look at the waffle board:

 [![Waffle.io - Columns and their card count](https://badge.waffle.io/i12bokay/rest-cars.svg?columns=all)](https://waffle.io/i12bokay/rest-cars)

 # Planned functions